Pittsburgh PA Bicycle Accident Attorney

 Hit by a car while riding your bike?
 Dallas can help!

 We rarely think about our safety when we go for a bike ride or commuting to and from work.
 Most drivers don’t think about our safety, either.
-Bicycles have little protection when a car runs a stop sign or red light, or fails to watch out when entering or exiting a parking lot.
-Severe injury and even death are too often the result.
+Bicycles have little protection when a car runs a stop sign or red light or fails to watch out when entering or exiting a parking lot.
+Severe injury and even death are too often the results.

 If you need immediate help and you feel like no one is on your side, our respected Pittsburgh personal injury attorneys at Dallas W. Hartman P.C., Attorneys at Law are ready to stand up for your right to the full and fair compensation you deserve for your bike accident.
 Contact our law offices in Pennsylvania or Ohio today for a free case evaluation.
 We have convenient offices located in Pittsburgh, New Castle, Hermitage, Butler and Erie in Pennsylvania and Youngstown in Ohio.